Te Kura 0 Moturoa Established 1923

 131 South Road Ph 7513507

 All devices are to remain at home unless teachers ask for them.
-Staff will accept responsibility for them whilst at school and will keep them in their care.
-Cell phones only come to school when approval has been sought in writing to the Principal.
-They will remain in the office secure box during school hours.
+Staff will accept responsibility for them and will keep them in their care.
+Cell phones only come to school with approval from the principal.
 They can be collected from the office at the close of the school day.

 Emergency Evacuation Procedures